-We propose to use D{Nmax} and D{unique} as a quantitative measure of parameter combinations for the soluble target mineral, below which the recovery of a meaningful denudation rate becomes difficult.
-Ideally, the denudation rate within a region, for a given regolith mass and weathering rate should be higher than D{unique} for that the nuclide concentration to results in a unique solution

-- 460 regolith mass and weathering rate should be higher than D{unique} for that the nuclide concentration to results in a unique solution for denudation rate.
-In our synthetic example with thick regolith, the depletion factor of calcite for $D{unique}(X_R/X_B)$ is 0.78, and hence the weathering correction of the nuclide concentration is only ~ 22%.
-The weathering correction for D{Nmax} is ~ 55% of the nuclide concentration in our synthetic data.
-To avoid ambiguity in the interpretation of calculated denudation rates as well as large weathering corrections, we advise measuring soluble target minerals in regions with denudation rates above D{Nmax} , - 465 and ideally above D{unique} .
+We propose to use $D{Nmax}$ and $D{unique}$ as a quantitative measure of parameter combinations for the soluble target mineral, below which the recovery of a meaningful denudation rate becomes difficult.
+Ideally, the denudation rate within a region for a given regolith mass and weathering rate should be higher than $D{unique}$ for the nuclide concentration to result in a unique solution for denudation rate.
+In our synthetic example with thick regolith, the depletion factor of calcite for $D{unique}$ ( $X_R/X_B$ ) is 0.78, and hence the weathering correction of the nuclide concentration is only ~ 22%.
+The weathering correction for $D{Nmax}$ is ~ 55% of the nuclide concentration in our synthetic data.
+To avoid ambiguity in the interpretation of calculated denudation rates as well as large weathering corrections, we advise measuring soluble target minerals in regions with denudation rates above $D{Nmax}$ , and ideally above $D{unique}$ .
 The optimal regions for accurate denudation rate calculations are, therefore, areas with high denudation rates, thin regolith, and low to medium weathering rates.
 The settings that will generally meet these requirements for carbonate rocks are areas of moderate to high relief and temperate to arid climates.

 Single nuclide measurements can be corrected for weathering using independent weathering rates derived from water chemistry.
-Chemical weathering rates from water chemistry integrate over a substantially shorter timescale (hours to a few

-470 years) compared to cosmogenic nuclides.
+Chemical weathering rates from water chemistry integrate over a substantially shorter timescale (hours to a few years) compared to cosmogenic nuclides.
 Hence, caution needs to be observed when combining the two methods.
 Climate models can be used to check if climatic conditions, such as precipitation and temperature, have changed significantly throughout the cosmogenic nuclide averaging window, and can help to assess whether water chemistry-derived weathering rates could be biased (Ott et al., 2019).

-A small caveat of WeCode is that it does not compute separate 36Cl production rates for regolith and bedrock.
-The change in

-475 chemical composition from bedrock to regolith due to weathering might affect the production rates for thermal and epithermal neutrons through the change in the fraction of absorbed neutrons.
+A small caveat of WeCode is that it does not compute separate Cl production rates for regolith and bedrock.
+The change in chemical composition from bedrock to regolith due to weathering might affect the production rates for thermal and epithermal neutrons through the change in the fraction of absorbed neutrons.
 Most likely, the water content will also be higher in the regolith compared to the bedrock, which would increase the fraction of absorbed neutrons and lower production rates.
 We did not incorporate separate production rates for bedrock and regolith to avoid calculating a large set of production rates and slow down the computation significantly.
-However, for samples with low natural [Cl] or high water content, the production of
+However, for samples with low natural [Cl] or high water content, the production of thermal and epithermal neutrons is low, and the bias in the calculations is likely negligible.
+Except for cases of thin regolith, we recommend using the regolith values because that is where the majority of the Cl is produced.